Travel agents are on the passenger’s side. Airlines are out for themselves

 My client this week had business class United flights from Boston via Newark to Delhi.
-She had almost two hours in Newark, which would normally have been fine.
+She got to the airport in Newark early.
+Normally, this would have been fine.
 But, on a cloudy day in Boston, the flight was announced as having a 50-minute delay.
-This still would have been fine, although I advised her to ask at the gate or in the lounge if there might be further delays, because there were other connecting options on other airlines.
+This still would have been fine, although I advised her to ask at the gate or in the lounge if there might be further delays because there were other connecting options on other airlines.

-She was told they should make it and boarded her flight from Boston, where alas, creeping delays meant the push back from the gate was delayed another 20 minutes; then it was 20 minutes until takeoff.
-At this point the connection was getting tight.
+She was told they should make it and boarded her flight from Boston.
+Alas, creeping delays meant the push back from the gate was delayed another 20 minutes, then it was 20 minutes until takeoff.
+At this point, the connection was very tight.
 I called United.
 They were noncommittal, saying she might yet make it and to check after landing.
-As it was the end of the work day, I booked a flight on Swiss, a United Star Alliance Partner.
+As it was the end of the workday, I booked a flight on Swiss, a United Star Alliance Partner.
 I decided to keep an eye on things from home.
 I also sent her a message with the new flight option and with the Premier desk phone number, as I would be driving.

 It turned out the flight, already delayed, was held up again by air traffic in Newark.
 This makes strange sense.
 Airlines tend not to prioritize short flights and flights that are already delayed.
 So she missed the connection to Delhi.
 United’s rebooking program changed her flight to the next day.
 This meant a 24-hour late arrival in Delhi.